mathiasertl/django-ca/docs/source/ca_examples.rst

 .. _ca-example-crlDistributionPoints:

 *********************
-crlDistributionPoints
+CRLDistributionPoints
 *********************

 .. seealso:: https://tools.ietf.org/html/rfc5280#section-4.2.1.13

-In theory a complex multi-valued extension, this extension usually just holds a URI pointing to a Certificate Revokation List (CRL).
+In theory a complex multi-valued extension, this extension usually just holds a URI pointing to a Certificate Revocation List (CRL).

 Root certificate authorities (StartSSL, GeoTrust Global, GlobalSign) do not set this field.
 This usually isn't a problem since clients have a list of trusted root certificates anyway, and browsers